pathfinder177/blockchain_go/doc/WALLET.md

 Wallet client uses wallet server only to connect to blockchain

-Wallet server is a middleware to handle and proceed with requests from wallet client Wallet server use blc features to do it and interact with blockchain over wallet node only
+Wallet server is a middleware to handle and proceed with requests from wallet client Wallet server interacts with blockchain over blockchain cli and wallet_node
-* Interaction between wallet server and blc uses command of blc cli(kind of simplification)
+- A good idea is to interact with blockchain through wallet node only to not to overload blockchain

 Wallet server: nodeID 3003
 Wallet client: nodeID 3004